matinnuhamunada/jgi_aspergillus/README.md

 ```bash
 snakemake --until prokka --touch -c $N -n #remove -n to run
 ```
-When all the intermediate data has been updated, we can run BGCFlow as usual:
+When all the intermediate data has been updated, we can run BGCFlow normally
 ```bash
 snakemake --use-conda -c $N -n #remove -n to run
 ```